| | | | |

 This post talks more about distributing increases and decreases.
 It’s not written with relation to garments and focuses more on evenly distributing your increases (when you’re making a flat circle for example), but is a useful fundamental to get your head around.

-Step 7: Hook it up!
+Step 7: Hook it up (and adjust as needed)

 I hope by now you’ll understand what I meant by doing the prep work before you start.
-I know it probably feels like a lot right now but I promise it’s worth it.
-Because now you’re ready to make your garment!
+I know it probably feels like a lot right now but I promise it’s worth it… Because now you’re ready to make your garment!

 You know your stitch and row counts for each piece you need to make, you know what yarn and hook you’re using, your stitch pattern and what direction you’re working (because remember you wrote it all down).
 Now you can get hooking!